History of Tyrol: The armistice

 The Italian General Rodolfo Graziani's 11th Italian army continued to advance, supported on the right by the 9th army.
 The result was that Austria-Hungary lost about 30,000 casualties and between 300,000 and 500,000 prisoners (50,000 by 31 October, 100,000 by 1 November and 428,000 by 4 November).
 Italian losses numbered about 38,000, including 145 French and 374 Britons.

 It appears that the large quantity of prisoners stemmed from the Austrian command decision that captivity in Italy was preferable to starvation at home.
 After the armistice, hundreds of thousands of Austrian soldiers without weapons, food and discipline made their way home through the alpine valleys.
 The alpine villages were caught between the retreating, half-starved soldiers who repeatedly resorted to theft and robbery to survive, and the advancing Italian army.
 At the same time, great numbers of Italian war prisoners were making their way south towards their homeland.
 Austria did not have the means to guarantee the orderly retreat of its own army or the organized return of Italian war prisoners.
 In the meantime, Italian occupation of Tyrol was going as planned.
 On 11 November, Italian troops occupied the Brenner Pass and the Pass at Toblach.
 To secure access to the Inn valley, crucial for an advance into southern Germany, Innsbruck, capital of Tyrol, and the village Landeck were occupied as well.
 On 10 January 1919, the commander of the 3rd army corps, Gen. Ugo Sani, was appointed military governor of northern Tyrol with residence in Innsbruck.

 After World War I

 The Treaty of Saint-Germain-en-Laye of 1919 ruled that, according to the Treaty of London, the southern part of Tyrol had to be ceded to the Kingdom of Italy.
 Italy's border was pushed northward to the strategically important Alpine water divide, including present-day South Tyrol with its large German-speaking majority.
 The northern part of Tyrol was retained by the First Austrian Republic.
-In 1923, towns of Buchenstein, Hayden and Verseil were transferred from Province of Bolzano to Province of Belluno.
-Also, Hastachtal (includes former municipality of Casotto) was transferred from Province of Trento to Province of Vicenza in 1929, and towns of Magasa and Valvestino were transferred from Province of Trento to Province of Brescia in 1934.